EOSIO/eosio-swift/README.md

 * ECC, a component for working with public and private keys, cryptographic signatures, encryption/decryption, etc. as part of the [EOSIO SDK for Swift](https://github.com/EOSIO/eosio-swift) family of components.
 * Softkey Signature Provider, an example pluggable signature provider for [EOSIO SDK for Swift](https://github.com/EOSIO/eosio-swift).
 It allows for signing transactions using in-memory K1 keys.

-**Important:** Softkey Signature Provider stores keys in memory and is therefore not secure.
-It should only be used for development purposes.
-In production, we strongly recommend using a signature provider that interfaces with a secure vault, authenticator or wallet, such as the Vault Signature Provider from [EOSIO SDK for Swift: Vault](https://github.com/EOSIO/eosio-swift-vault).

 To date, EOSIO SDK for Swift has only been tested on iOS.
 The goal, however, is for the core library to run anywhere Swift runs, adding other targets (macOS, watchOS, tvOS) as the library matures.

 *All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.*